The Alarming Rise of the 764 Network: A Wake-Up Call for Parents

 Possible Future Harms

-Without intervention, 764 could expand amid rising online youth activity, leading to more victims, normalized extremism, and copycat groups.
+Without intervention, the 764 network could expand amid rising online youth activity.
+This could lead to more victims, normalized extremism, and copycat groups.
 Investigations are growing (from 300+ to potentially more), but the decentralized structure makes eradication challenging.
 Future risks include escalated violence (e.g., offline attacks), broader ideological spread via O9A influences, and tech evasion on encrypted platforms.
 Congressional inquiries demand that the FBI outline its plans to combat this, highlighting the potential for unchecked growth.

 Urgent Warning to Parents